Queensland Politics, Rebellion & Neoliberalism

 In those days, a two-hour lunch across the road at one of the Barbary Coast pubs was not unheard of.
 Everyone drank, especially on every second Wednesday, which was pay day, or as Dick called it, the day the golden eagle shit.
 The back bar at the Cairns Returned and Services League (RSL) was another regular watering hole for the crew on Friday nights.

-One work day in the 1980s, I dropped into Bill Lee Long’s Sports Store in Lake Street.
+One work day I dropped into Bill Lee Long’s Sports Store in Lake Street.
 I purchased a nice pump action shot gun that was for sale.
-I thought nothing of walking the gun back to the office and putting it on the desk.
+I thought nothing of walking the gun back to the office and putting it on my desk.
 Unbeknownst to me, this caused some stress to other members of staff, but everybody found humour in this looking back.
-It is interesting to contrast those days to today.
 Today it would be a major concern and laws that have been passed would probably see the SWAT team called in.

 Eventually the Public Trustee building in Abbott Street was knocked down to make way for the Reef Hotel Casino, marking another step in the transition from rural community to tourist economy.